 EXECUTION: The swimmer has clenched fists during the entire arm stroke cycle.

-OBJECTIVE: The exercise is often added to composite swimming in order to get the swimmer to notice the difference between a good and a not so good grip with his or her forearm.
+OBJECTIVE: The exercise is often added to composite swimming in order to get the swimmer to notice the difference between a good and a not-so-good grip with his or her forearm.
 Helps in catching the water at an early stage.

-Background: A successful swimming coach who uses this exercise to great success is Dave Marsh, who’s used it on his swimmers in Las Vegas Gold, who’ve won the US championships, and at Auburn University, who’ve won the US college championships.
+Background: A successful swimming coach who uses this exercise to great success is David Marsh.
+He’s used it on his swimmers in Las Vegas Gold (who’ve won U.S. championships), and at Auburn University, where his swimmers have won the U.S. college championships.

 EXERCISE LEVEL: